-1. Passwords must be at least 8 characters in length and must contain the following types of characters:
+- Passwords must be at least 8 characters in length and must contain 3 of the 4 following requirements: - Lower case letters (i.e. a-z)

-- lower case letters (i.e. a-z) - upper case letters (i.e. A-Z) - numbers (i.e. 0-9) - 2.
+- Upper case letters (i.e. A-Z) - Numbers (i.e. 0-9) - Special characters (example: ! @ # \$ %, etc) - 2.
 Passwords for systems or applications that cannot support the above standard must be longer -- at least 10 characters in length, if possible -- and incorporate the maximum complexity the system or application can support. - 3.
 In addition, passwords must: - Not be a single word found in the dictionary (in any language), whether spelled forwards or backwards, or a single word preceded or followed by a digit (e.g., secret1, 1secret) - o Note: It is OK to use real words in passwords as long as you use more than one and still include the different required character types.
 Modified dictionary words are even better.
-See "Additional Tips and Hints" below for details. - Not include user name or login name - Not be a common keyboard sequence, such as "gwerty89" or "abc123" - Not be from examples you have seen in print, such as the ones on this page.
+See "Additional Tips and Hints" below for details. - Not include username, first name, or last name - Not be a common keyboard sequence, such as "gwerty89" or "abc123" - Not be from examples you have seen in print, such as the ones on this page - Not be a password you have used in the past for creating good, cryptic, hard-to-guess passwords